Shannon Group shortlisted for prestigious property award

+The close collaboration and excellent customer service that Shannon Group’s commercial properties business provides to clients, has been recognised as Shannon Group is shortlisted for a prestigious property award.

-THE SHANNON group has been announced as a finalist at the National Property Awards under the property management company of the year category.
+Shannon Group has been announced as finalist for the National Property Awards, under the Property Management Company of the Year category.

-The group, which includes Shannon Airport, is being honoured for the space it offers its clients.

-Since 2014, the firm has invested almost €146m across its campus in creating and upgrading office and advanced manufacturing space for clients.
+Since 2014, Shannon Group has invested almost €146 million across the Shannon Campus in creating and upgrading office and advanced manufacturing space for clients.
+The Group has developed over 1 million sq ft of new and/or renovated property solutions for domestic and international companies ranging from start-ups to multinational tenants.
+Among these are Jaguar Land Rover, Edwards Lifesciences, Meira GTx, Magellan Aviation, Intel, and others.

+Shannon Group’s CEO, Mary Considine said: “It is a huge honour to be shortlisted for the prestigious Property Management Company of the Year category at the National Property Awards 2022.

 Subscribe or register today to discover more from DonegalLive.ie